egarofalo/beer-blocks/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/beer-blocks` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the Plugins screen in WordPress.
-3. If you want, enter the [Google Fonts API Key](https://developers.google.com/fonts/docs/developer_api).
+3. And that's all!
+Enjoy the plugin!

 == Frequently Asked Questions ==